 In recognition of her work at the intersection of law and social science, Professor Mertz was elected a Fellow of the American Anthropological Association, as well as Treasurer of the Law & Society Association.
 She served for many years as Editor of Law & Social Inquiry, and was Editor of PoLAR: Political and Legal Anthropology Review from 2007 to 2011.
 From 2010-2011 she was the Katherine and Martin Crane Fellow at the Princeton University Program in Law and Public Affairs, where she taught an undergraduate course on law & language as well as a graduate seminar on linguistic anthropology.
+In 2013, she was a Visiting Professor in Princeton's Anthropology Department, where she taught courses on language and culture, and on "expertise in translation."
 Her writings on family violence and law, legal translations, and other topics have appeared in such publications as the Harvard Law Review, Law & Society Review, and the Annual Review of Anthropology.
 Along with other scholars, she is active in the New Legal Realism Project (www.newlegalrealism.org), which spearheaded a collaborative research network on "Realist and Empirical Methods" under the aegis of the Law & Society Association.
 She is also a co-organizer of the LSA's IRC on International Legal Education.

 [Mertz, ed.]
 The Use of Social Science in Legal Decisions (Ashgate, 2008)

 The Language of Law School: Learning to "Think" Like a Lawyer (Oxford University Press, 2007)